HamletDuFromage/4chan-mass-reply/README.md

 ## Permissions:
 - Clipboard to copy copypastas and the paste clipboard button
 - Storage to save the settings between each use
-- Access to 4chan and 4channel to be able to delete cookies
+- Access to 4chan and 4channel

 ## Install
 ### Firefox